 - access to an online forum for your cohort

-- meals and overnight accommodation for the middle night of each module, booked centrally by us.
+- meals and overnight accommodation for the middle night of each module, booked centrally by our team.

 What does it cost?